 A VANISHED WORLD

-Seasons of the Moon "The world is falling to pieces, and Adams and Weston are taking pictures of rocks!" - henri Cartier-Bresson during World War ii
+Seasons of the Moon "The world is falling to pieces, and Adams and Weston are taking pictures of rocks!" - Henri Cartier-Bresson during World War II

 Right now, as you are reading this, a million different things are happening in the world.
 Millions of lives are beginning and millions ending.
 A vast cacophony called life in all its rawness and gentleness is being played out on this ball turning silently in space.
 It all seems so chaotic.
 Great evil is going unpunished.
 And great goodness is going unrewarded.
-Where is God? has he thrown up his hands in despair and gone off for a ride with the top down?
-The basic credo of Judaism is that God is One.
-Not just that there is one God, but that his Oneness precludes the existence of anything apart from him.
-This is what we mean when we say the Shema: "hear, O israel, hashem our God, hashem is One."
-One.
-Alone.
-Nothing else.
+Where is G-d?
+Has He thrown up His hands in despair and gone off for a ride with the top down?

-A few months ago i was scanning through a magazine and my eye came to rest on one of the photo icons of our age - Ansel Adams' immortal "Moonrise over hernandez."
+A few months ago I was scanning through a magazine and my eye came to rest on one of the photo icons of our age - Ansel Adams' immortal "Moonrise over Hernandez."
 A beautiful full moon skirting a low bank of cloud, rising majestically from the horizon.
 The evening sky dark and brooding...
-My eye traveled down to the caption and i started to read...
+My eye traveled down to the caption and I started to read...

-"Because of my unfortunate disregard for the dates of my negatives, i have caused considerable dismay among photographic historians, students, and museums - to say nothing of the trouble it has caused me. ?Moonrise' is a prime example of my anti-date complex.
+"Because of my unfortunate disregard for the dates of my negatives, I have caused considerable dismay among photographic historians, students, and museums - to say nothing of the trouble it has caused me.
+'Moonrise' is a prime example of my anti-date complex.
 It has been listed as 1940, 1941, 1942, and even 1944.
-At the suggestion of Beaumont Newhall, Dr. David Elmore of the high Altitude Observatory at Boulder, Colorado, put a computer to work on the problem.
+At the suggestion of Beaumont Newhall, Dr. David Elmore of the High Altitude Observatory at Boulder, Colorado, put a computer to work on the problem.
 Using data from a visit to the site, analysis of the moon's position in the photograph, and lunar azimuth tables, he determined that the exposure was made at approximately 4:05 p.m. on October 31, 1941.
 That is now the official date..."

-October 31, 1941. here was the doyen of American photography making art in all the beauty of a warm New Mexico evening while, on the other side of the world, this same moon was witnessing the torment of a generation.
+October 31, 1941.
+Here was the doyen of American photography making art in all the beauty of a warm New Mexico evening while, on the other side of the world, this same moon was witnessing the torment of a generation.

-On January 20, 1942, at an idyllic lakeside house in Wannsee near Berlin, there was an intramural meeting attended by heydrich, Eichmann, and other Nazi leaders.
+On January 20, 1942, at an idyllic lakeside house in Wannsee near Berlin, there was an intramural meeting attended by Heydrich, Eichmann, and other Nazi leaders.
 This is how the report begins:

 "Protocol of the Wannsee Conference, January 20, 1942